qu4nt/RiskAnalytics/README.md

 # RiskAnalytics
-Developing a library for Risk Analytics based on Markov Simulation
+Developing a library in Python for Risk Analytics based on Markov Simulation